matt2ology/tech-journal-and-blog-content/post/reference/articles/rwd-ryan-schachte-creating-a-blog-with-hugo-a....md

 ---
 authors: Ryan Schachte
 categories:
+  - reference
-date: 2025-01-16
+date: 2025-01-21
 draft: true
 source-url: https://www.youtube.com/watch?v=LIFvgrRxdt4&ab_channel=RyanSchachte
 media: articles
 notes: reference
 tags: readwise, reference/articles, consumed, media-consumed
-title: Reference - Creating a Blog With Hugo and Github in 10 Minutes
+title: Reference - Ryan Schachte - Creating a Blog With Hugo and Github in 10 Minutes
 ---

-## Creating a Blog With Hugo and Github in 10 Minutes
+## Creating a Blog With Hugo and Github in 10 Minutes (Highlights)

 ![rw-book-cover](https://i.ytimg.com/vi/LIFvgrRxdt4/hqdefault.jpg?sqp=-oaymwEjCNACELwBSFryq4qpAxUIARUAAAAAGAElAADIQj0AgKJDeAE=&rs=AOn4CLCNsEIVvwTC-frCL-9kz5iuBaTA4g)

-published-date: 2020-12-21
+Source published date: 2020-12-21

 **Link:** [Creating a Blog With Hugo and Github in 10 Minutes](https://www.youtube.com/watch?v=LIFvgrRxdt4&ab_channel=RyanSchachte)

 ## Highlights
 ### id820195256

 > one repository on github that houses the actual code that we're iterating on uh you know making our posts and our drafts etc and then we're going to have another repository that we're actually deploying off of and this will be hosted through github pages
 > \- [(View Highlight)](https://read.readwise.io/read/01je7pdmmgwdrjkpjdys31m1ej)

 **Initial thought or note on:** [(View Highlight)](https://read.readwise.io/read/01je7pdmmgwdrjkpjdys31m1ej)
 1. Hugo development Repo: a repo that house the Hugo source code and framework
 2. GitHub Pages: Another repo that will just house the output "pages" (i.e. the Markdown to HTML code)